info@tourgytourz.com +27 60 311 8040 Sandton, South Africa WhatsApp us

 Best Student Safari & School Trip Ideas

-Use these routes as inspiration, then let Tourgy Tourz customise the details around your group.
+Use these routes as inspiration, then let Tourgy Tourz customise the details around your group size, budget and learning goals.

 Student safari in Kruger National Park